Fed Pivot: A Blend of Confidence and Folly

 Some examples of value sectors or industries are:

 • Energy: Energy companies benefit from lower oil prices due to oversupply and weak demand.
-Energy companies also benefit from lower interest rates due to their high debt levels and low profitability margins.
-Some examples of energy companies are Exxon Mobil (XOM), Chevron (CVX), ConocoPhillips (COP), Kinder Morgan (KMI), Enterprise Products Partners (EPD), Phillips 66 (PSX), Valero Energy (VLO).
+They also benefit from lower interest rates due to their high debt levels and low profitability margins.
+Some examples of energy companies are Exxon Mobil (XOM), Chevron (CVX), ConocoPhillips (COP), Kinder Morgan (KMI), Enterprise Products Partners (EPD), Phillips 66 (PSX), and Valero Energy (VLO).

 • Financials: Financial companies benefit from lower loan losses due to improved credit quality and economic recovery.
 Financial companies also benefit from lower interest rates due to their high leverage ratios and low profitability margins.
 An example of a financial company is JPM.